 Finding a good agility trainer that fits your needs and dreams can be a difficult task.
 As you look for trainers in your area, be honest with yourself about your commitment to agility.
 Trialing in agility is expensive, and going to the higher-level trainers may be more costly.
 However don't sell your team short either.
 If your dream is to reach to be the best team you both can become, find the trainer with the sharpest skill set to take you there.

-But most importantly, whether your dream is to play "agility" in the backyard with your dog or to win a spot on the USA World Team, the whole idea of agility is about having fun with your best furred friend.
-Enjoy every step of your agility journey together from the first class to your last trial!!
+But most importantly, whether your dream is to play "agility" in the backyard with your dog or to win a spot on the USA World Team, the whole idea of agility is about having fun with your best furry friend.
+Enjoy every step of your agility journey together, from the first class to your last trial!